 Does listening to an audiobook count as reading?

-We cover a lot of debates on this program about policy, ethics, the law.
-Well, here's another one that draws strong opinions.
+You know, we cover a lot of debates on this program about policy, about ethics, about the law, about which is the best track by BJ Leiderman, who does our theme music.
+Here's another debate that elicits strong opinions.
 Does listening to an audiobook count as reading?
-Andrew Limbong, host of NPR's Book of the Day podcast, wades into it.
+Andrew Limbong, host of NPR's Book of the Day podcast, takes a look and a listen.

 ANDREW LIMBONG, BYLINE: This question - whether audiobooks count as reading - goes as far back as the '90s, when books on tape hit it big.
 But what do people today think?
 According to an NPR-Ipsos poll from earlier this year, 40% of American adults thought, quote, "listening to audiobooks is not a form of reading."